Got moldy shower curtain? Put away the bleach and let me show you how to clean a moldy shower curtain without bleach!

 So gather all the shower curtains in your house and let's kill those scumbags (the original definition really does come from the bathroom) and molds.

 How to Clean A Moldy Shower Curtain Without Bleach

-1 Tbsp Your favorite Detergent – plant based, non-toxic, of course
+1 tablespoon Your favorite laundry detergent - plant based, non-toxic, of course

 White Distilled Vinegar for Rinse Compartment in the Washing Machine

 about 5 gallon of HOT water in a bucket